dsl-logo

 This level of cover is designed for people who want the most comprehensive protection and peace of mind when it comes to their hospital care.
 It also offers the standard benefits that all tiers of Hospital cover come with, including treatment as a private patient in a public or private hospital, choosing your doctor and potentially reducing wait times for elective surgery.

-Because Gold policies cover the widest range of treatments, they also come with the highest premiums.
+Because Gold policies cover the widest range of treatments, they also come with the highest premiums, meaning they're the most costly health insurance product.
 That’s why it’s important to consider whether you need all the benefits included or whether a lower tier might be more suitable for your health needs and budget.

 Australia’s Hospital cover is divided into four tiers: Basic Hospital cover, Bronze Hospital cover, Silver Hospital cover and Gold Hospital cover.
 Each tier includes a set list of treatment categories, with higher tiers covering more services.
 Some insurers also offer “Plus” options (like Bronze/Silver Plus), which include additional treatments from higher tiers.